TomTom9595/Cas12a-Complex-Environment/README.md

-# Nucleic Acids Research
+# Operating CRISPR/Cas12a in a complex nucleic acid sequence background
-Operating CRISPR/Cas12a in a complex sequence background Each folder contains the python scripts and data that were used to create the respective figure.\\
+Each folder contains the python scripts and data that were used to create the respective figure.<br />
 Within the Sequence table folder, an Excel file containing the sequences we used can be found.